home-assistant/home-assistant.io/source/_integrations/knx.markdown

 <div class='note'>

 This trigger is also provided as a device trigger by the `KNX Interface` device.
-It supports setting the options in the automation builder UI.
+It supports setting the options in the automation builder UI, but doesn't support setting a specific <abbr title="data point type">DPT</abbr> (`type`) to decode the payload as it always relies on project data.

 </div>